Paying my rent

 Following four years of rent decreasing by 1% from 2016-2019, the government started allowing rent increases in 2020 to cover increased costs.

-No, the total should still be 4.1% for rent and fixed service charges.
+No, the total is still 7% for rent and fixed service charges.
 If you have other charges, for example for personal or block heating, these may go up or down at a different rate depending on actual use.

 What is a Section 13 Notice?

-This is a legal notice we are required to serve on some tenancies to advise we are increasing the rent.
+This is a legal notice we’re required to serve on some tenancies to advise that we’re increasing the rent.

-There is a small number of properties where a 4.1% increase would be over the government’s rent cap for regulated rents.
-This is explained in your rent increase letter if it applies to you.
+There are a small number of tenancies where a 7% increase would be over either the government’s rent cap for regulated rents or one of our caps here at Raven.
+This is explained in your rent increase letter, if it applies to you.